Midnight Robber: Plot

 The novel moves between a first-person narrator and a third-person narrator who tell the story of Tan-Tan, the Robber Queen.
 She lives on planet Toussaint with her father Mayor Antonio and mother Ione.
 The Midnight Robber is young Tan-Tan’s favorite Carnival character, and she practices Robber Queen speeches and antics for hours at a time.
-Toussaint is a planet peopled by the descendants of Caribbean immigrants from Earth.
+Toussaint is an alternate dimensional Earth peopled by the descendants of Caribbean immigrants who fled a rapidly uninhabitable climate.
 Its society is technologically very advanced, with Granny Nanny, the ultimate A.I. guiding and directing the fate of humanity as a whole (or at least the citizens of Toussaint).
 Similarly, each person has "nanomites" injected into them at birth, which allow them to hear the voice of all the A.I. as needed.
-After killing Ione’s lover, Antonio escapes with Tan-Tan to an alternate world called New Half-Way Tree, a prison planet for exiles.
+After killing Ione’s lover, Antonio escapes with Tan-Tan to another alternate Earth called New Half-Way Tree, which acts as something of a prison planet for exiles.